 Abstract

-Neurones from the ventral half of mouse embryo spinal cord were grown in dissociated culture and voltage clamped.
+Neurons from the ventral half of mouse embryo spinal cord were grown in dissociated culture and voltage clamped.
 The current-voltage relation of responses evoked by N-methyl-D-aspartic acid (NMDA), L-glutamic acid and kainic acid was recorded in media of different ionic composition.
 On removal of Mg2+ from the extracellular solution, responses to NMDA and L-glutamate became less voltage sensitive, such that NMDA responses were no longer associated with a region of negative slope conductance.
-The antagonism of NMDA responses produced by application of Mg2+ to neurones bathed in nominally Mg2+-free solutions shows voltage dependence and uncompetitive kinetics.
-Voltage-jump experiments showed that the voltage-dependent action of Mg2+ occurred rapidly, and with complex kinetics.
-Ni2+ and Cd2+, two potent blockers of calcium currents in spinal cord neurones, had significantly different potencies as NMDA antagonists, Ni2+ being of greater potency than Mg2+, and Cd2+ considerably weaker.
-The voltage-dependent block of NMDA responses produced by physiological concentrations of Mg2+ is sufficient to explain the apparent increase in membrane resistance produced by NMDA in current-clamp experiments, and the ability of NMDA to support repetitive firing.
+The antagonism of NMDA responses produced by application of Mg2+ to neurons bathed in nominally Mg2+-free solutions shows voltage dependence and uncompetitive kinetics.
+Voltage-jump experiments showed that the voltage-dependent action of Mg2+ occurred rapidly and with complex kinetics.
+Ni2+ and Cd2+, 2 potent blockers of Ca currents in spinal cord neurons, had significantly different potencies as NMDA antagonists, Ni2+ being of greater potency than Mg2+, and Cd2+ considerably weaker.
+The voltage-dependent block of NMDA responses produced by physiological concentrations of Mg2+ is sufficient to explain the apparent increase in membrane resistance produced by NMDA in current-clamp experiments and the ability of NMDA to support repetitive firing.
 Substitution of choline for Na+ produced a hyperpolarizing shift in the reversal potential for responses evoked by kainic acid consistent with an increase in permeability to Na+ and K+.
-In choline-substituted solutions, the reversal potential of NMDA responses was more positive than that recorded for kainic acid, and in addition NMDA responses showed enhanced desensitization.
+In choline-substituted solutions, the reversal potential of NMDA responses was more positive than that recorded for kainic acid and NMDA responses showed enhanced desensitization.